-On average, 1 out of every 10 were delayed release to parole as a result of programming.
+On average, fewer than 1 out of every 20 were delayed release to parole as a result of programming.

-The fourth most common reason for parole delay (11.0%, N=12) was due to programming.
-Reasons for delay were due to program refusal, and delaying in program commencement or completion.
-Those whose release was delayed due to programming were held an average of 2.16 years (median 1.89 years) past parole eligibility.
-When including credit for time served, they spent an average of 3.94 years (median 3.81 years) incarcerated in some capacity.
-Major programmatic changes occurred within IDOC near the end of 2015 and beginning of 2016.
-These changes helped eliminate the requirement for people serving time in prison to complete the Therapeutic Community (TC) or other program "pathway" prior to being granted parole.
+The fourth most common reason for parole delay (4.5%, N=11) was due to programming.
+Reasons for delay were due to program refusal, and delays in program commencement or completion.
+Those whose release was delayed due to programming were held an average of 2.69 years (median 2.17 years) past parole eligibility.
+When including credit for time served, they spent an average of 4.82 years (median 4.19 years).
+The COVID-19 pandemic had a noticeable impact on programming in 2020 due to class restrictions and closure, and is expected to continue to be a factor while these restrictions are in place.